The-going/evlproject/content/dovetail/pipeline/porting/timer.md

 we should test for the current state of the clock device in the interrupt handler:

-- a real/original device (such as the ARM global timer in this example) is switched to _detached_ mode when it is controlled by the proxy tick driver.
-Therefore, testing the original device state for `clockevent_state_oneshot()` always leads to _false_.
+- A real/original device (such as the ARM global timer in this example) is switched to _detached_ mode when the proxy tick driver hands it over to the autonomous core.
+Therefore, the ARM global timer state is always _detached_ from the standpoint of the kernel when proxied, never _oneshot_.
+For this reason, `clockevent_state_oneshot()` would always lead to _false_ in this case.

-- since a real device controlled by the proxy for receiving out-of-band events has to be driven in one-shot mode under the hood, one should always check for `clockevent_state_oob()` in addition to `clockevent_state_oneshot()`, so that we do apply the work-around as expected.
+- However, since a real device controlled by the proxy for receiving out-of-band events has to be driven in one-shot mode under the hood, testing for `clockevent_state_oob()` in addition to `clockevent_state_oneshot()` guarantees that we do take the branch, setting the comparator register to ULONG_MAX when proxied too.

 {{% notice warning %}}
 Failing to fix up the way we test for the clock device state would